probe-lab/network-measurements/reports/RFM2.md

 ## Measurement Methodology

 As stated above, we wanted to learn the average session length of DHT server nodes in the Public IPFS Network and track their uptime.
-To do so, we need a way to
+To do so, we needed a way to:

 1. Identify DHT server nodes in the Public IPFS Network
 2. Track when DHT server nodes join and leave the network.